 The Project for Public Spaces embarked upon a citywide placemaking process to form a project vision and discover precisely what’s possible at the site and how to connect it to other public spaces throughout Santa Clara.

-While the site has been reimagined, Core’s original principles are unchanged.
+While the site has been reimagined, Core’s original principals are unchanged.
 Agrihood remains a unique public-private partnership with the City of Santa Clara that will house people of all incomes side-by-side, and includes a dedicated below-market rate component.
 Current plans envision 361 units, 181 of which will be affordable.
 Unlike many projects, plans also include homes for middle-income workers who make up the backbone of Santa Clara’s workforce like teachers, police, firefighters, and nurses, who often earn too much to qualify for traditional low-income housing, but for whom market-rate units are unobtainable.

 The project also contemplates a game changing urban farm and verdant open spaces to grow organic produce, host a farmers’ market and agricultural center, and meditative and reflective spaces, walking paths, and other outdoor amenities to transform this currently empty land to a new community gathering place.

-Finding inspiration in the communities in which we build is central to Core’s philosophy, and we are proud of the year-long conversation, four public open houses, and dozens of individual meetings that have shaped the project so far; all of which can be seen in the recommendations from PPS that we incorporated into the new site plan.
+Finding inspiration in the communities in which we build is central to Core’s philosophy, and we are proud of the year-long conversation, four public open houses, and dozens of individual meetings that have shaped the project so far; all of which can be seen in the recommendations for PPS that we incorporated into the new site plan.
 Our neighbors have made an invaluable contribution to the vision for this future community hub, and we look forward to continuing this process throughout the entitlement and construction phases, and working together to activate the farm and open space for years to come.

 If you are interested in learning more about our proposal, or have comments or questions, we would love to hear from you.
 We are dedicated to making the Agrihood a wonderful place to live and gather.